install.packages('pak')

 are not inherently reactive, which makes it ideal for storing persistent values or data that don’t require (or trigger) reactivity.
 Below is a demonstration of using session$userData

-to store a non-reactive function to be used in the inst/dev/
+to store a non-reactive function to be used in the inst/tidy-data/

 application.